LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 The first project is a project called *HalbachOptimisation* [@O24] implements a data analysis step and optimizes a magnetic field that is as homogeneous as possible within a circular section using given mechanical dimensions as input parameters of the magnets which are used.
 For this purpose, a mutation of the magnet positions and rotations is performed.
 The result is a list of positions for each magnet.

-The *HalbachMRIDesigner* [@MWO24] is an opensource project and generates basic (+cad) drawings for (+mri) magnets in a Halbach configuration.
+The *HalbachMRIDesigner* [@MWO24] is an open-source project and generates basic (+cad) drawings for (+mri) magnets in a Halbach configuration.
 To do this, the number of magnets and additional parameters for the properties of the (+cad) model to be created are passed to the function provided as input parameters using a (+json) file.
 The result is an *OpenSCAD* [@MMN19] based 3D model of the magnet holder.

 As a result, there are two projects which are both in combination suitable for the task of optimizing and generating Halbach magnets for (+mri) applications.
 The data structures are not compatible with each other and are usually executed manually one after the other by the user in order to obtain a result, whereby additional manual data conversion is required.